 Risk factors may include

-- Absence of sphincter at stoma
+- Absence of sphincter at the stoma

 - Reaction to product/chemicals; improper fitting/care of appliance/skin